survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 ## Package Authoring Techniques

-There are a couple of package authoring-related techniques that are good to know.
-You can set up webpack to generate a UMD build.
-You can also exclude certain dependencies out of your bundle.

-To make it easier to consume your packages, you can also generate a Node friendly versions.
+A couple of certain package authoring-related techniques are good to know.
+For example, to make it easier to consume your packages, you can generate a Node friendly versions.
 This technique can be improved further by setting up a specific script.

 ### Setting Up UMD